Eddie Gilbert (wrestler): World Wrestling Federation (1982–1984)

 Gilbert debuted in the World Wrestling Federation in October 1982.
 After spending some time an enhancement talent, he was promoted to mid-card status.
 During this time period, he was touted as the protégé of then WWF Champion Bob Backlund.
+He also teamed with Curt Hennig for a brief time during this run.

 In May 1983, Gilbert was seriously injured in a car accident, suffering severe injuries to his neck, arms, chest, and back.
 Some doctors told him he would never be able to wrestle again.
 His injuries were so severe that he needed plastic surgery, which Gilbert disguised by growing a beard.

 Gilbert returned to the ring in August 1983.
 Upon his return, he stated on television that Bob Backlund had been a tremendous inspiration to him.
 At a September 1983 TV taping, Gilbert's neck was (in storyline) reinjured by the Masked Superstar who executed two neckbreakers to Gilbert in the ring to win a match and a third on the floor ringside afterwards, resulting in Gilbert being stretchered from the ring and taken away in an ambulance.
 Gilbert continued wrestling for the WWF until March 1984.